Podcast

 Series 3 Episode 5

-Available on all major podcast platforms: click on the icons below or on 'play' to listen now.
+Available on all major platforms.
+Hit 'play' to listen now.

-This intricate piece emerged from Anton’s deep-rooted passion for mapping, which reaches back to childhood, reflecting his belief in the profound connection between humans and nature.
+This intricate, detailed piece emerged from Anton’s deep-rooted passion for mapping, which reaches back to childhood, reflecting his belief in the profound connection between humans and nature.

 Anton walks Jerry through the artistic and cartographic choices he made whilst drawing Wild World.
 We hear about how Anton wanted to shape the viewer’s experience, turning the map into a celebration of biodiversity while instilling a sense of optimism amid today’s environmental concerns.